finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

             var apiInstance = new PortfolioGroupsApi(config);
             var scope = scope_example;  // string | The scope of the portfolio group to expand. var code = code_example;  // string | The code of the portfolio group to expand.
-Together with the scope this uniquely identifies the portfolio              group to expand. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to expand the portfolio group.
+Together with the scope this uniquely identifies the portfolio              group to expand. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime at which to expand the portfolio group.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to expand the portfolio group.
 Defaults to return the latest version of each portfolio in the group if not specified. (optional) var propertyFilter = new List<string>(); // List<string> | The restricted list of property keys from the \"Portfolio\" domain which will be decorated onto each portfolio.
 These take the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\". (optional)